CortexFoundation/tech-doc/model-writing-tutorial.md

 We're now ready to upload them!
 Like most PoW blockchains, transaction data are broadcast out, received by different full nodes and relayed to propagate the entire network; miners then include these transactions in a block later mined into the blockchain.
 In our case, model file (which is mostly matrices of weights) is the transaction data; to upload this model file, we broadcast it out by seeding it with a torrent file (which is a file including metadata about the model file that enables its reception and relay by other full nodes).

+In this final stage, we will have three main steps:
+(1) Notify on Cerebro the Cortex network about the model and generate a torrent.
+(2) Seed/broadcast this torrent
+(3) Push the upload progress on Cerebro.

+### Step 1: Notify the Network & Generate Torrent

 Let's first go the [TestNet Cerebro Explorer](https://cerebro.test.cortexlabs.ai/) to generate a torrent file for our model file, which we will later use to broadcast (upload) the model file to the network.
 (When you deploy to MainNet, you need to go to the MainNet Cerebro Explorer [Cerebro Explorer](https://cerebro.cortexlabs.ai/))

 In the menu bar at the top, find "upload" under "AI Contract"

 ![cerebroMenu](imgs/cerebroMenu.png)

-Then choose `Fixed Point Model Data`.
-Recall our MRT has converted our ML model from float-point to (integer-only) fix-point for deterministic on-chain inference.
+Then choose `Fixed Point Model Data` - recall that our MRT has converted our ML model from float-point to (integer-only) fix-point for deterministic on-chain inference.

 ![fixedPoint](imgs/fixedPoint.png)